NekoD08/react-native-get-pixel/README.md

     }).catch(err => {console.log(err);});
 ```

-**NOTE** url can be any saved image, send path like this: "/rootFolder/otherFolder/image.jpg" the image could be ".jpg" or ".png"
+**NOTE** On android url can be any saved image, send path like this: "/rootFolder/otherFolder/image.jpg" the image could be ".jpg" or ".png"